Nitelike/blog/README.txt

 	Only user with login "admin" can create posts

 Requrements:

+	!important!
+THAT INFORMATION IS NOT UP TO DATE

 	-My SQL database (first in brackets - type, second in brackets (if exists) - value by default), can be found in "database/blog.sql"
 		-articles
 			-id (int, auto_increment)